theredplanetsings/csjtrutherford/README.md

 - Three.js grid optimised for 60fps with requestAnimationFrame and efficient geometry handling; mobile devices receive performance-optimised jiggle animation instead of mouse interaction
 - Audio system designed for browser autoplay compliance with user interaction detection and efficient playlist management
+- Click sound effects optimised with audio preloading and error handling for seamless user interaction feedback
 - Mobile detection ensures optimal experience across all devices
 - Preconnected Google Fonts with font-display: swap for improved loading performance
 - Images optimised for web with fallback placeholders and error handling